damienfranco/MLB_WARP_vs_Salary/README.md

 # WARP vs Salary - A Dive into Player Value and Team Spending in MLB

 ## Visualization

+We created an interactive dashboard using Tableau where you can see MLB Team WARP and Salary side by side.
+Toggle between totals and seasonal stats to see how each team fared from 2000 to 2019.
 [**Click Here For Our Visualization**](https://public.tableau.com/app/profile/damien.franco/viz/MLBWARPvsSalary/WARPSalaryTotals)

 <p align="center">